-"I remember coming into the office one night at about midnight and hearing the sounds of Silpheed echoing through the halls.
-The speakers attached to the computer had to have been turned up full blast!
-I traced the music back to its source.
+Where Thexder had been a productivity drain around the Sierra programming area, Silpheed was a positive discipline problem.
+Each level of to its source.
 There, sitting in the dark with a joystick and a Pepsi, was not one of my programmers, but my Cheif Financial Officer, Ed Heinbockel.
-Ed was really getting into the game!...He won't admit to it, but I would swear he was even making 'missile blast' noises with his mouth while he played ...
-Anyway, I knew we had another hit on our hands."
+Ed was really getting into the game!...He won't admit to it, but I would swear he was even making 'missile blast' noises with his mouth while he played...Anyway, I knew we had another hit on our hands."
 Silpheed, which Ken licensed, was eventually released in April of 1989 for the U.S. market.
 As of this writing, it is too early to say whether Silpheed will beat the success of Thexder (which is still one of Sierra's best-sellers) but programmers and quality assurance people still play the game.
 Most of Sierra's personnel have now heard the 18 songs that accompany the 18 levels of play, but the fabulous action of the game brings them back over and over again.

 It should be noted that, three years after Ken's first 'sales trip,' Sierra actually does sell products in Japan.
-Sierra Japan

-K.K. has been doing business out of small office in Tokyo for just a very few months, with Ed Nagano serving as shacho (president) of the subsidiary corporation.
+Sierra Japan out of small office in Tokyo for just a very few months, with Ed Nagano serving as shacho (president) of the subsidiary corporation.
 Sierra's SCI based games, and it's MS-DOS conversions of the popular Thexder and Silpheed action games, are actively sold into the Japanese market now, and Japanese languages editions of Sierra products will soon be shipping for the Japanese NEC 9801.
 Along with the sales, the staff of Sierra Japan still works to acquire the very best Japanese game designs.
 Their lastest coup, though, isn't an action game.